sonal2223/CrystalCrosswind/README.md

 # CrystalCrosswind

 ## 📌 Overview
 Crystal Crosswind is a C++ based project developed to demonstrate core programming concepts such as logic building, input handling, and structured code design.
-This project is created using Code::Blocks IDE.
+This project is created using Code::Blocks IDE..

 ## 🚀 Features
 - 💡 Simple and clean C++ implementation